Cancro29/NETHERCAP/README.md

 Like this project?
 Consider giving a star to this repo, I will appreciate that.

 # 5 GHz Deauther
-5 GHz deauther for BW16 RTL8720dn is available now :
+5 GHz deauther for BW16 RTL8720dn is available, now suppports Evil-Twin!: https://github.com/Cancro29/NETHERCAP/releases/tag/V.1.4.0-bw16
-https://github.com/Cancro29/NETHERCAP/releases/tag/V.1.4.0-bw16

 # Download